• Skip to primary navigation

 It really wasn't too hard to fit them tightly together.
 And, because this ball was painted brown you can't see any white.

-Allspice berries on painted ball
+Allspice berries on painted Styrofoam ball

 Since the other spices I used were all round-shaped I couldn't stick them into the balls so I went with low temp hot glue.
 Working in small areas at a time place the spices as tightly as you can until the ball is covered.

-Pomander balls in different spices
+Pomander balls in different spices and sizes in a wooden bowl on a coffee table.

 For the smaller spices like the peppercorns, I would put a little glue on the ball and then press it into a shallow dish of the peppercorns.